sageshoyu/docs-opmanual_sky/book/opmanual_sky/15-highschool-build/110-Build-Part1-Instructions.md

 6) Insert one end of the resistor into one of the holes in the same row that you soldered the LED.

-Remark: Remember that resistors are not directional; therefore, electricity can flow in either direction through the element.
+Remark: Remember that resistors do not have polarity; therefore, electricity can flow in either direction through the element.

 Remark: Remember that all of the pins in a row are connected, so even though the wire from the resistor isn't touching the wire of the LED, they are connected by the Pi Hat.
 You can see this if you look at the back of the Pi Hat- there is thin metal that connects all of the holes in a row.